KimmyDavis/python_classroom/README.md

 ## aim

-After "Learning python", I plan to embark on "programming python" so that I gain a stronger grip of the languange while doing projects along the way
+After "Learning python", I plan to embark on "programming python", another book by the same author, so that I gain a stronger grip of the languange while doing projects along the way

 ## Journey